Panorama Tower (Espoo)

 The Panorama Tower in November 2008.

 The Panorama Tower (previously known as Signaali Headquarters) is a high-rise building in Leppävaara, Espoo, Finland located at Hevosenkenkä 3.
-It is the third highest building in Espoo and the third-highest office building in Finland after the Accountor Tower and the Maamerkki building in Itäkeskus, Helsinki.
+It is the third highest building in Espoo.
 The building is a three-sided office building with the sides attached to each other.
 Of the three sides, two have seven floors and one has seventeen floors.

 Overview

 The building is owned by the insurance company Varma and has been designed by the architect bureau Larkas & Laine.
 The total area of the building is 23,600 square metres, of which 16,100 square metres is office space and 1600 square metres is business space.
 The C building has an area of 4000 square metres, the B building has 3900 and the A building has 8200.
 Business spaces for rent range from 100 to 1850 square metres.
 The total volume of the building is 90 thousand cubic metres.
 The office spaces have been designed so that they can be used as cubicles, open offices or a hybrid, depending on the wishes of the client.
 Also 550 square metres on each office floor can be split between two clients when necessary.

 The B and C buildings have eight floors and are 42 metres high.
 The A building has seventeen floors and is 73 metres high.
 The street level and the three first floors of the tower building A have been reserved for businesses and services.
 Floors 4 to 16 are office spaces.
 The top floor has a sauna rentable for corporate events and an engineering space.
 The 17th floor is only a small stairs compartment with a helicopter hovering space on top of it.
 The floor is built to look like a fully usable office space.
 Beneath the building is a 1200 square metre basement with social and storage spaces.

 The parking spaces for the Panorama Tower are located in a parking hall next to the building, with 480 covered parking spaces.